StevenLOL/Research_speech_speaker_verification_nist_sre2010/doc/help_kaldi.md

-#Read/write kaldi features
+#Read/write Kaldi features

-##Read kaldi features
+##Read Kaldi features

 ###Raw Feature location

-Most kaldi features are stored in mfcc folder with an extension of ark or scp.
+Most Kaldi features are stored in mfcc folder with an extension of ark or scp.

 ####The ark file